 Applicants choose their host lab of interest, contact the potential host PI and ask for an occasion to visit.
 Upon an agreement, junior scientists apply until the 1st of March to participate in the exchange during the upcoming summer.
 The application needs to contain

 What to do after finishing a doctoral thesis?
 The cluster wants to encourage young researcher to think early about this question and their plans for their careers.
-Beside the offers of the Career Service at the University of Freiburg, the junior scientist representatives organize together with the program coordinator a career dinner.
+Beside the offers of the Career Service at the University of Freiburg, the junior scientists organize an annual career dinner.
 Invited guests with a biological, medical or technical background who have followed extraordinary ways after having finished their doctoral thesis join the junior scientists for a common dinner.

 Further offers in the field of career development are currently developed.